-I’ve written a big feature about the trip for Australia and New Zealand magazine.
-I’ll add the link to the bottom of this post as soon as it becomes available so you can read all of the details, but I wanted to share some more photos and tell you a bit about the places we stayed as it was tough trying to cram everything into an 1800-word article!
+I’ve written a big feature about the trip for Australia and New Zealand magazine (which you can read here), but I wanted to share some more photos and tell you a bit about the places we stayed as it was tough trying to cram everything into an 1800-word article!

-During my stay I got to experience two very different types of accommodation, as recommended by Destination New South Wales.
+During my stay in Byron Bay I got to experience two very different types of Byron Bay luxury accommodation, as recommended by Destination New South Wales.
 (You can check out the very best deals online here).

-Bayshore is a great option for friends or families looking for their own space – it was much better than staying in a cramped hotel room plus it meant we could cook meals (OK, that obviously didn’t happen as we were mums on holiday so we ate out or got take aways delivered, but the point is we COULD have cooked if we’d wanted to as there was a supermarket a couple of minutes down the road).
+Bayshore Bungalows is a great option for friends or families looking for their own space – it was much better than staying in a cramped hotel room plus it meant we could cook meals (OK, that obviously didn’t happen as we were mums on holiday so we ate out, but the point is we COULD have cooked if we’d wanted to as there was a supermarket a couple of minutes down the road).
 It was also nice being able to run on our own schedule for breakfast.
 The patio was great spot to enjoy a glass of wine in the evening as, being knackered mums, we didn’t have the energy to stay out late partying.

 I LOVED having air conditioning in the bedrooms as well as the living area too – it was a real luxury that I don’t have at home.